MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Remove-PublicFolderMigrationRequest.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Remove-PublicFolderMigrationRequest cmdlet to cancel or complete a migration request that was initiated using the New-PublicFolderMigrationRequest cmdlet.
-You use must this cmdlet to remove the public folder migration request before you can create another public folder migration request.
+Use the Remove-PublicFolderMigrationRequest cmdlet to cancel or complete serial public folder migration requests (requests created by the New-PublicFolderMigrationRequest cmdlet).
+You need to use this cmdlet to remove an existing serial public folder migration request before you can create another one.

+**Note**: Serial public folder migration cmdlets are no longer available in Exchange Online.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).